brevzin/cpp_proposals/2996_reflection/reflection.md

   * [16.1+.#]{.pnum} a data member description (`$T$`, `$N$`, `$A$`, `$W$`, `$NUA$`) ([class.mem.general]) for which `$T$` is a type alias or a TU-local type, or
 :::
 * [16.2]{.pnum} it is an object of class or array type and any of its subobjects or any of the objects or functions to which its non-static data members of reference type refer is TU-local and is usable in constant expressions.

+[Values that are TU-local to different translation units are never considered equivalent.]{.addu}

 :::